Marc-Solution/Mavera/README.md

 - The image on the home page is beautiful forest image with the products in it.
 The symbolism of this image is to show that these products are natural.
 - The image on the products page is a tree with flowers.
 Flowers smell good, so the intention is to remind the user of fresh scents.
 - On the shop page there in an image of a bamboo forest.
-According to Feng shui fast growing plants such as bamboo is a symbol for prosperity.
+According to Feng shui, fast growing plants such as bamboo is a symbol for prosperity.
 - On the about page there is an image of a sunrise.
-According to some cultures a sunrise is a symbol for a new beginning and victory.
+According to some cultures, a sunrise is a symbol for a new beginning and victory.
 This symbol reflects the company vision and mission to create a better world.
 - On the contact page there is a pleasant looking image of water.
 The symbolism of this image is: Water connects us all.

 ### Colors